-Kansas Senate majority leader led a drunken police chase, called an officer ‘donut boy,’ authorities say
+Kansas Senate majority leader was drunk in police chase, called an officer ‘Donut boy,’ authorities say

 Following the emergency calls, Shepley drove his police cruiser west down I-70 until he spotted the SUV in the wrong lane, the affidavit said.
 The officer watched as two cars nearly collided with it.

 Shepley turned his cruiser’s lights on and pursued the SUV, driving as fast as 90 mph in a 65 mph zone, according to the affidavit.
-Suellentrop allegedly did not stop, continuing to drive erratically and in the wrong direction.
+The SUV did not stop, continuing to drive erratically and in the wrong direction.

-Twice, the officer attempted to stop Suellentrop’s SUV using a “tactical vehicle intervention.”
-On the second attempt, after a 10-minute pursuit, the officer succeeded and Suellentrop finally pulled over, police said.
+Twice, the officer attempted to stop the SUV using a “tactical vehicle intervention.”
+On the second attempt, after a 10-minute pursuit, the officer succeeded and the driver finally pulled over, police said.

 Shepley approached the SUV with his gun drawn and told the driver to turn the vehicle off.
-According to the affidavit, Suellentrop did not immediately comply with the officer’s directions to kill the SUV’s engine.
+According to the affidavit, the driver did not immediately comply with the officer’s directions to kill the SUV’s engine.

 “As I approached the driver, he had his left hand out the window and looked back at me with a confused, frightened, blank stare,” Shepley wrote.
 “He was not registering my commands or responding to them.”

 Shepley holstered his gun and reached into the vehicle to switch the engine off.
 According to the affidavit, the officer could smell “the odor of an alcoholic beverage” inside the SUV.
-Shepley pulled Suellentrop out of the driver’s seat and placed him in handcuffs before placing him in the police cruiser’s passenger seat.
+Shepley pulled Suellentrop out of the SUV and placed him in handcuffs before placing him in the police cruiser’s passenger seat.

 The affidavit said Suellentrop struggled to keep his balance, his eyes were “watery, droopy, and … blood shot,” and he mumbled and slurred his speech.
 Suellentrop declined to speak with the arresting officer after being read his Miranda rights, the affidavit said.
-He also declined a field sobriety test.
 Shepley then escorted the lawmaker to be processed and booked into custody.

+Suellentrop declined a breathing-based sobriety test.
 Police sought a warrant to obtain a blood sample to test for alcohol, and a phlebotomist was called to draw his blood for testing.

-The tests later showed that Suellentrop’s blood alcohol concentration was 0.17, more than double the legal limit of 0.08, according to the affidavit.
+The tests later showed that Suellentrop’s blood alcohol concentration was 0.17, according to the affidavit, more than double the legal limit of 0.08.

 As details of the incident have been revealed to the public through local media reports over the last month, elected leaders in the state have called for political consequences.
 Suellentrop’s fellow Republicans hinted that the party’s senate leadership might change after the current legislative session ends in May.